melonproject-archive/melon-council-bounties/README.md

-# Melon Council DAO -bounties
+# Melon Council DAO - bounties
-Gitcoin Bounties for the Melon Protocol
+Bounties for the Melon Protocol